listingslab-software/docs/markdown/storybook/storybook.md

 ## The Good

-- It's easy to knock up and share ideas quickly
+- Easy to knock up and share ideas quickly
-- Components can be connected to real services like auth etc
+- Stories can be connected to real services like auth etc
+- Great for responsive development, letting you set custom viewport sizes

 ## The Even Better